An International Fish Biology and Fisheries Society

 We provide opportunities for our members to access monetary grants, PhD scholarships, internships and training within the fish biology and fisheries field.

-The FSBI Annual Symposium 2024
+The FSBI/IFM Joint Annual Symposium 2025

 WHO we are